falconry/falcon/docs/user/tutorial.rst

 Query Strings
 -------------
-Now that we are able to get the images from the service, we need a way to get a list available images.
+Now that we are able to get the images from the service, we need a way to get a list of available images.
 We have already set up this route.
 Before testing this route let's change its output format back to JSON to have a more terminal-friendly output.
 The top of file ``images.py`` should look like this: